 In Melbourne the metropolitan water businesses are jointly developing the five-year review of the Urban Water Strategy and the Melbourne Water System Strategy.

-City West Water (CWW), Melbourne Water (MW), South East Water (SEW), Western Water (WW) and Yarra Valley Water (YVW) have agreed to produce a joint strategy known as Water for Life for greater Melbourne to satisfy the requirements to update the existing 2017 strategies.
-Water for Life is due to be finalised in March 2022 and will reflect the needs of the broader Melbourne system and incorporate the needs of the surrounding regional areas serviced by Barwon Water, Western Water, Gippsland Water, South Gippsland Water, Southern Rural Water and Westernport Water.
+Melbourne Water (MW), Greater Western Water, (GWW) South East Water (SEW) and Yarra Valley Water (YVW) have agreed to produce a joint strategy known as Water for Life for greater Melbourne to satisfy the requirements to update the existing 2017 strategies.
+Water for Life is due to be finalised in March 2022 and will reflect the needs of the broader Melbourne system and incorporate the needs of the surrounding regional areas serviced by Barwon Water, Gippsland Water, South Gippsland Water, Southern Rural Water and Westernport Water.

 Barwon Water are currently partnering with the community and regional leaders to design a new water future for our region, through the Water for our Future program.
 This program will inform the development of the next Urban Water Strategy, due for release in 2022.